herbps10/reactor/README.md

 ## And more

-- View documentation in a side panel by calling it up in a cell (`?lm`, for example) or the shortcut Ctrl-Shift-?.
+- View documentation in a side panel by calling it up from a cell (e.g. `?lm`) or the shortcut Ctrl-Shift-?.
-- Export notebook to an R script, with the code rearranged to run top to bottom
+- Export notebooks to R scripts, with the cells rearranged to run from top to bottom.

 ## Comparison to existing tools